junxit/us-congress-bills-117/bill.md

 ## § 1.
 Repeal of joint resolution to promote peace and stability in the Middle East

-The joint resolution entitled “A joint resolution to promote peace and stability in the Middle East” (Public Law 85–7; 22 U.S.C.
+Effective on the date that is 90 days after the date of the enactment of this Act, the joint resolution entitled “A joint resolution to promote peace and stability in the Middle East” (Public Law 85–7; 22 U.S.C.
 1961 et seq.) is hereby repealed.